MonishaDamodaran/Getting-Started-with-Deep-Learning-for-NLP-classification-problem/README.md

 To apply the concepts learnt, I have used [Natural Language Processing with Disaster Tweet dataset](https://www.kaggle.com/c/nlp-getting-started) from Kaggle.
 Although the Machine Learning Algo's like Naive Bayes, Logistic Regression, XGBoost, LightGBM works good on this problem, it will be a good starting point to explore deep learning techniques using this dataset

+##Models Implemented:

+* Simple Feed Forward Neural Network using Pre Trained Embeddings - using torch text
+* RNN - BiDirectional
+* LSTM - BiDirectional
+* Bidirectional LSTM with average and max pooling
+* Bidirectional LSTM with attention mechanism - the attached code file has this implementation

 ## Resources:

 * [Deep Learning Part 1 - Mithesh Khapra](https://onlinecourses.nptel.ac.in/noc19_cs85/preview)